 This day is a combination of Iceland's most famous sites, conveniently paired to allow you to experience more.
-See natural formations, such as geysers, waterfalls, lakes, lava fields, craters and more topped with an ultimate bathing experience in the warm waters of the Blue Lagoon at the end of the day.
+See unique natural formations, such as geysers, waterfalls, lakes, lava fields, craters and more topped with an ultimate bathing experience in the warm waters of the Blue Lagoon at the end of the day.

 End the day at the Blue Lagoon, where you'll enjoy bathing in the relaxing geothermal waters before heading back to Reykjavík.

 Our day tour to the Golden Circle begins with our fast and efficient pick up service.
 You simply need to wait at your hotel or at one of the designated pick up points and let us take care of the rest.
 Once we have all our guests we will set off from the city and journey to our first major destination.

 Our first place of visit is Þingvellir (Thingvellir) National Park (meaning assembly fields), an area of great cultural, natural and geological significance.
 This is where the Icelandic nation was born when the first parliament of the nation was established gathering thousands of vikings each and every year to meet, settle disputes, make and amend law.
 The parliament formed in 930, was established here and was run as an open air assembly until 1789 , making it the longest running parliament in the world.
 Thingvellir is seen as a sacred place by most natives, a place of incredible stepping stone in their history.